Identity Theft Resources & Victim Assistance

 Step 2: Close all accounts that were affected.
 It may help to write down all the facts regarding the situation in an I.D.
 Theft Affidavit and file it with all affected creditors.

 Step 3: File a police report and keep a copy.
-An over-worked police department may indicate that this won't do much good, but insist on it.

 Step 4: File a complaint with the FTC*.